1840 Census Age Calculator

 Blind

-It also asked:
+It also asked about:

-The number of students in universities, colleges, and primary schools
+Students in universities, colleges, and primary schools

-The number of individuals supported by public education funds
+Individuals supported by public education funds

-The number of free white persons over age 20 who could not read or write
+Free white persons over age 20 who could not read or write

-A Required Participation
+Required Participation

-Coverage and Missing Records
+Missing Records

 Why Genealogists Value the 1840 Census

-The 1840 census offers one of the most detailed pre-1850 snapshots of American households.
+The 1840 census offers one of the most detailed pre‑1850 snapshots of American households:

-Expanded occupational data provides clues about daily life
+Expanded occupational data reveals daily life

 Literacy information helps place individuals within social context

+While it still does not list every individual by name, the added detail helps researchers understand not just who their ancestors were—but how they lived.
 It marks a turning point, where the census begins to move beyond simple counting and toward a more complex picture of American society.